KarmanjyotSingh/shell-karma/README.md

 - `bg` : used to continue the execution of stopped background processes in the background environment.

+- `baywatch` : used to execute the given commands from the list of options `newborn`,`dirty`,`interrupt` after a fixed interval as given input by the user, until <kbd>q</kbd> is pressed.
+Handles errors and invalid argument kind. enter `baywatch help` for correct `syntax` information.

 - `cd` : To change the current working directory of the shell , it also supports multiple flags like : `-` , `.` , `~` , `..` etc. along with error messages.

 - `echo` : To output the input string onto the terminal ,supports `redirection` and `piping`